 Butterfly Life Cycle in Special Ed

-Spring is here and many teachers are ordering their butterfly habitat kits and teaching about the life cycle of the butterfly.
+Spring is here, and many teachers are ordering their butterfly habitat kits and teaching about the butterfly life cycle.
 It is such a popular activity, especially in elementary school.
-But, have you wondered how to make this life cycle more accessible to your students who have significant challenges?
+But have you wondered how to make this life cycle more accessible to your students who have significant challenges?
 Many of the materials that come with the butterfly kit assume a certain skill set, like reading, writing, drawing, or even just communicating your observations.
 All of these may be either lacking or totally missing in your classroom.
 (At least, they very often were in mine.)
-So, I came up with ways for my students to be able to track the course of the butterfly life cycle, communicate what their observations were in as independent a way as possible, and make some authentic connections to their own life and experiences.
+So, I came up with ways for my students to track the course of the butterfly life cycle, communicate their observations as independently as possible, and make authentic connections to their own lives and experiences.
 Here are some things you can do yourself, or let me help you (see video at the end of this post).
 Either way, your students will never look at a caterpillar or butterfly the same way again!

 Be sure to read all the way to the bottom of this post for some free downloads and resources to add to the lesson plans you may already be using.